olooney/oranlooney.com/content/post/genji-ko.md

    possibly be the same.
 4. We have to make a choice about the other $k-1$ elements to include in the first set, and there are $\\binom{n-1}{k-1}$ ways of doing that.
-5. Regardless of which elements we choose for the first set, there will be $n-k$ elements left over.
+5. Regardless of which elements we choose for the first set, there will always be $n-k$ elements left over.
 They won't always be the same elements, but there will always be $n-k$ of them.
 Thankfully, we already know how many ways there are to partition a set of $n-k$ elements: it's $B\_{n-k}$.
 6. Since our choices for step 4 and step 5 are independent, we can *multiply* the two counts together to get the total number of partitions where the first set is of size $k$.